Do Advanced Metrics Like KenPom or Sagarin Really Work?

 KenPom and Sagarin have become trusted resources among both bettors and sportsbooks, and the advanced metrics that go into each formula provide different ways of looking at college basketball games.
 Unlike some athletes or coaches who are resistant to change, bettors are always looking for the newest, best advantage, and have been quick to adapt these metrics into their wagering strategies.

-Putting KenPom and Sagarin data to use can be easy, thanks to the array of legal and U.S.-based sportsbooks available at Bookies.com.
+Putting KenPom and Sagarin data to use can be easy, thanks to the array of legal and U.S.-based betting sites available at Bookies.com.
 Having so many trusted and licensed sportsbooks in one place allows bettors to easily compare KenPom and Sagarin numbers to the college basketball spreads and totals offered by numerous oddsmakers – whether it be the regular season, the heat of conference play or even the NCAA tournament – then place the wager that’s best for them.